dimmus/efl/doc/manuals/TESTING_WITH_SANITIZERS.md

 SPDX-License-Identifier: LGPL-2.1-or-later
 ---

-# Testing systemd Using Sanitizers
+# Testing EFL Using Sanitizers

 To catch the *nastier* kind of bugs, you can run your code with [Address Sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) and [Undefined Behavior Sanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html).